flashbots/mev-relay-js/README.md

   "jsonrpc": "2.0",
   "id": 1,
   "method": "eth_callBundle",
-  "params": [signedTxs, targetBlockNumber, stateBlockNumber, timestamp] }
+  "params": [{ txs, blockNumber, stateBlockNumber, timestamp }] }
 ```

 - **signedTxs**: Array[String], A list of signed transactions to execute in an atomic bundle
-- **targetBlockNumber**: String, a hex encoded block number for which this bundle is valid on
+- **blockNumber**: String, a hex encoded block number for which this bundle is valid on
 - **stateBlockNumber**: String, either a hex encoded number or a block tag for which state to base this simulation on.
 Can use "latest"
 - **timestamp(Optional)**: Number, the timestamp to use for this bundle simulation, in seconds since the unix epoch